 -Each of the provinces that the train passes through have very different characters, so IMO they are all worth a visit (even Saskatchewan - it's actually one of my favourite places).

 -VIA rail often has deeply discounted tickets (look for "Express Deals") on their site.

 -NOTE The economy class seats are VERY uncomfortable to sleep on overnight.

--Canada is a HUGE country, and you'll only be seeing part of it between Vancouver and Toronto. almost 4 years agoAnswered by Misti Ko via WorldNomads.com
+-Canada is a HUGE country, and you'll only be seeing part of it between Vancouver and Toronto. about 4 years agoAnswered by Misti Ko via WorldNomads.com